PrefectHQ/terraform-provider-prefect/docs/resources/service_account.md

 description: |-
   The resource service_account represents a Prefect Cloud Service Account.
 A Service Account allows you to create an API Key that is not associated with a user account.
   Service Accounts are used to configure API access for workers or programs.
-Use this resource to provision and rotate Keys as well as assign Account and Workspace Access through Roles. nAPI Keys for service_account resources can be rotated by modifying the api_key_expiration attribute.
+Use this resource to provision and rotate Keys as well as assign Account and Workspace Access through Roles.
+  API Keys for service_account resources can be rotated by modifying the api_key_expiration attribute.
 ---

 # prefect_service_account (Resource)